amasad/sane/README.md

       Duration, in seconds, that watching will be disabled after running <command>.
 Setting this option will throttle calls to <command> for the specified duration.
+    --quiet, -q
+      Disables sane's console output

+    --changes-only, -o
+      Runs <command> only when a change occur.
+Skips running <command> at startup
 ```

 It will watch the given `directory` and run the given <command> every time a file changes.